web-music-score/wms/README.md

 Note: I'm not a professional musician.
 I began learning classical guitar on my own, later taking lessons in classical guitar.
 I've also studied music theory independently.

-This project has been a slow and steady effort over several years.
-It's now ready for public release — though please note that there may still be bugs or unexpected behavior.
+This project has been developed gradually over several years.
+Although it’s beginning to take shape, it remains a work in progress — expect occasional changes, bugs, or unexpected behavior.

 ## Installation